Blagoy Georgiev

-Blagoy Zhorev Georgiev (Благой Жорев Георгиев; born 21 December 1981) is a Bulgarian former professional footballer who played as a midfielder for teams such as Slavia Sofia, Terek Grozny, Amkar Perm Rubin Kazan and Orenburg and also represented Bulgaria on an international level in 50 matches.
+Blagoy Zhorev Georgiev (Благой Жорев Георгиев; born 21 December 1981) is a Bulgarian former professional footballer who played as a midfielder.

+Some of his more prominent clubs include Slavia Sofia, Red Star Belgrade, Terek Grozny, Amkar Perm, Rubin Kazan and Orenburg.
+He also earned 50 caps while representing Bulgaria on an international level.

 Career

 Slavia Sofia

 Georgiev was born in Sofia.
 He is a product of the Slavia Sofia youth academy.
 He signed a professional contract in June 1999 and then made his first team debut under Miroslav Mironov' management three months later, on 17 October, in a 3–1 home win over Pirin Blagoevgrad.
 Georgiev's first goal came on 27 November 1999, when he scored a last-minute against Beroe Stara Zagora to secure a 1–1 away draw.
 On 11 March 2000, he netted Slavia's only goal in their league loss, a 2–1 defeat against Velbazhd Kyustendil.
 He then scored in Slavia's 3–2 win against Botev Plovdiv on 22 April, taking his tally for the season to 3 goals.

 On 27 September 2003, Georgiev scored his first-ever hat-trick in his career, scoring four goals in a 5–2 away win over Chernomorets Burgas.
 After scoring his 17th league goal in the final game of the 2003–04 season, a 2–0 win against Naftex Burgas, he ended the campaign in joint second place with Stoyko Sakaliev in the race for the Bulgarian A PFG golden boot.

 During his six years at Slavia Stadium, he scored 46 league goals in 172 matches.